FluffyBoi7801/NodeJSAuth/README.md

-# This proejct doesn't have any Swagger API docs it follows =>
+# This project doesn't have any Swagger API docs it follows =>

 Where * is server address and port